cafalchio/fix_coinluxe/README.md

 ## User Authentication

-Authentication was implemented using Django's built-in authentication system.
-The authentication system was used to create a custom user model that allows users to sign up and log in to the website.
-The authentication system was also used to create a custom admin model that allows admin users to log in to the admin site.
+The project implemented authentication using Django's built-in authentication system.

-Decorators were used to restrict access to certain pages based on the user's role.
-The decorators used in this project are:
+To control access to specific pages based on user roles, decorators were utilized.
+The project incorporated the following decorators:

-- @login_required: restricts access to the page to logged in users.
-- @staff_member_required: restricts access to the page to admin users.

-## Form Validation

-For security purposes, form validation was implemented in the following forms:

-- Login form
-- Signup form
+- @login_required: This decorator ensures that only logged-in users can access certain pages, adding a layer of security and restricting unauthorized access.
+- only superusers are allowed to edit products.

+These decorators play a crucial role in maintaining the integrity and security of the website by enforcing user authentication and authorization protocols.

 ## Custom error pages: